biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/docker.rst

 The ENTRYPOINT specifies a command that will always be executed when the container starts.
 The CMD specifies arguments that will be fed to the ENTRYPOINT

-In the example below, when the container is run without an argument, it will execute `echo "hello world"`.<br>
+In the example below, when the container is run without an argument, it will execute `echo "hello world"`.
 If it is run with the argument **nice** it will execute `echo "nice"`

 .. code-block::